‘An influencer to the influencers’: Richelle Payne honored with Ragan’s Outstanding Service to the Industry Award

 The way she sees it, in her 20s, she paid her dues.
 In her 30s, she differentiated herself and specialized.
 In her 40s, she became a leader.

-“Now that I’m in my 50s, I get to call the shots and that that means a lot of different things,” she said.
+“Now that I’m in my 50s, I get to call the shots and that means a lot of different things,” she said.
 “It means being able to have a sense of presence and professional courage, to be able to recognize when a story is not really the story, recognizing how to nurture talent, how to mediate obstacles with diplomacy and grace.”

 By day, she serves as vice president for strategic communications and marketing at Hampton University, an HBCU.
 But outside of that, she serves in a wealth of philanthropic roles, many devoted to advancing the professional and personal development of Black and diverse communications practitioners.
 She is president emeritus of the National Black Public Relations Society, Inc., a member of the board of directors for the Diversity Action Alliance, an adviser to the Public Relations Society of America, Inc. and a member of the National Association of Black Journalists.